Linear Convergence of Generalized Mirror Descent with Time-Dependent Mirrors: Corollaries of Linear Convergence in SGMD

 \textbf{Adagrad.} Let $\phi^{(t)} = {\mathcal{G}^{(t)}}^{\frac{1}{2}}$ where $\mathcal{G}^{(t)}$ is a diagonal matrix such that

 Then GMD corresponds to Adagrad.
-In this case, we can apply Theorem \ref{thm: Theorem 1 - Linear Convergence of GGD} to establish linear convergence of Adagrad under the PL-Inequality provided that $\phi^{(t)}$ satisfies the condition of Theorem~\ref{thm: Theorem 1 - Linear Convergence of GGD}.
+In this case, we can apply Theorem \ref{thm: Theorem 1 - Linear Convergence of GGD} to establish linear convergence of Adagrad under the PL Inequality provided that $\phi^{(t)}$ satisfies the condition of Theorem~\ref{thm: Theorem 1 - Linear Convergence of GGD}.
 The following corollary proves that this condition holds and hence that Adagrad converges linearly.

 \begin{corollary} Let $f: \mathbb{R}^{d} \rightarrow \mathbb{R}$ be an $L$-smooth function that is $\mu$-PL.
 Let ${\alpha_l^{(t)}}^2 = \min_{i \in [d]} \mathcal{G}_{i,i}^{(t)}$ and ${\alpha_u^{(t)}}^2 = \max_{i \in [d]} \mathcal{G}_{i,i}^{(t)}$.
 If $\lim\limits_{t \to \infty} \frac{\alpha_l^{(t)}}{\alpha_u^{(t)}} \neq 0$, then Adagrad converges linearly for adaptive step size $\eta^{(t)} = \frac{\alpha_l^{(t)}}{L }$. \end{corollary}